autoguru-au/overdrive/.changeset/tidy-apples-kiss.md

 '@autoguru/overdrive': patch
 ---

-Box: Css pointerEvents value can now be passed to box as 'none' or undefined
+Box: pointerEvents value can now be passed to `Box` and `useBoxStyles` as 'none' or undefined.